What Is MLOps and How to Leverage It for Your Machine Learning Projects

 - Testing frameworks to reduce the risk of errors in production.

-- Integration of models into production systems to streamline the deployment process.
+- Integration of ML models into production systems to streamline the deployment process.

 - Infrastructure provisioning and infrastructure management to optimize resource usage and scalability.